sybrew/the-seo-framework/readme.txt

 	* Refreshed `composer.json`.
 Props [Viktor Szépe](https://github.com/szepeviktor).
 	* Improved needless defense clauses.
 Props [Viktor Szépe](https://github.com/szepeviktor).
 	* We now try to avoid the word "home" in our code due to its ambiguity in relation to the front page and the blog page.
 So, we use "front" for front-page related queries, titles, etc., and "blog" otherwise.
+	* We no longer use `$escape` parameters in our code.
+You must escape as late as possible and not trust us blindly.

 = 4.2.8 =